SolhavenGames/Elementals-of-Tulia/README.md

 ## T-Year 902
 - Higher education in Irision is fully abolished, forcing **_Ember_** to return home to her parents.
 - The Great Massacre in Icik/Snai capitals establishes Fraklen and Swailen (Icik/Snai Knightsdales).
+- A counter coup in Swailen succeeds, but is quickly suppressed by Fraklen warriors.
 ## T-Year 905
 - Rutt (Naturine) & Wavalo (Watrish) form the Phlanax of Freedom, a military alliance against Irision.
 (T-Year 905 - Present)
 - Poisi-Assisted Windstorm Protests coup in Airren Nation establishes Knightsdale / Wrenao (Airren).